 You’ll never see the same show twice, Mathieu promises.
 Meanwhile, Everywhere is totally different from last year’s Piccolo Fringe show.

 “We prioritize variety,” he says.
 “Cerebral scenes, silly scenes, music scenes; it’s a diverse ride over the course of an hour.”

 It moves pretty fast, and it’s really active, so even though some of it might go over their head, Mathieu thinks the ultra-physical, circus-type nature of the show would even appeal to younger audiences as well.

 “The more you pay attention, the more you get out of the show,” says Mathieu.
 “Come on board and connect the dots.”

-Afterward, you may leave the show saying that was funny, and I don’t know why.
-But it will be funny, nonetheless.
+Afterward, you may leave the theater saying Cody Rivers was funny.
+You may not know why, but it will be funny, nonetheless.

 City Paper has been bringing the best news, food, arts, music and event coverage to the Holy City since 1997.
 Support our continued efforts to highlight the best of Charleston with a one-time donation or become a member of the City Paper Club.